 I study the history and theory of media technologies, twentieth century American literature, and digital approaches to humanities research.
-Specifically, I’m interested in the ways people think through tools, especially when those tools are highly complex, broken, or brand new, compelling their users to imagine new applications and possibilities.
+Specifically, I’m interested in the ways people think through tools, especially when those tools are highly complex, broken, or brand new, compelling their users to imagine new uses and new possibilities.

-I previously worked as project manager on Princeton Prosody Archive, a full-text searchable database of writing on the rhythm, intonation, and utterance of language from 1750-1950, under the direction of Meredith Martin.
+I’m currently at work on a critical edition of essays and fiction by Hugo Gernsback titled The Perversity of Things: Writings on Media, Technology, and Science Fiction.
+I’m a member of the core team at the Group for Experimental Methods in the Humanities at Columbia University.
+Previously, I worked as project manager on Princeton Prosody Archive, a full-text searchable database of writing on the rhythm, intonation, and utterance of language from 1750-1950, under the direction of Meredith Martin.
 Recently, I was a research fellow at the Values in Design Doctoral Workshop in Irvine.
 As a result, I’ve been collaborating with a group to produce a physical knob that controls the “volume” of social media feeds.
 I have also served on the steering committee of the Princeton Digital Humanities Initiative.

 You can find me at: